-- (1) the floodplain modifications proposed are necessary to protect the public health and safety; - (2) the floodplain modifications proposed would provide a significant, demonstrable environmental benefit, as determined by a functional assessment of floodplain health; or - (3) the floodplain modifications proposed are necessary for development allowed in the critical zone under section 25-8-261 (Critical Water Quality Zone Development) or 25-8-262 (Critical Water Quality Zone Street Crossings).
+- (1) the floodplain modifications proposed are necessary to protect the public health and safety; - (2) the floodplain modifications proposed would provide a significant, demonstrable environmental benefit, as determined by a functional assessment of floodplain health; or - (3) the floodplain modifications proposed are necessary for development allowed in the Critical Water Quality Zone under section 25-8-261 (Critical Water Quality Zone Development) or 25-8-262 (Critical Water Quality Zone Street Crossings).

-If the proposed modification does not qualify for one of the three exemptions listed above in accordance with Section 1.7.3 (Exemptions), then the applicant must seek a variance from the Land Use Commission.
+If the proposed modification does not qualify for one of the three exemptions listed above in accordance with Section 1.7.3 (Exemptions), then the applicant must seek a variance from the land use commission.